 Venture Southland helps to develop and implement regional strategies that enhance the lifestyle opportunities for all Southlanders.
-Listed below are some of key regional strategies for Southland.
+Listed below are some of the key regional strategies for Southland.

 Southland Regional Development Strategy